Register to vote

 You can register on line at www.gov.uk/register-to-vote or apply to the elections office for a form.

-- You can register at 16 years of age or over (as the Register of Electors runs from 1st December to 30th November every year we need the dates of birth of persons just under 18 to make sure they are on the Register in time for them to vote).
-Although your name may appear on the Register of Electors before you are 18 you will not be allowed to vote until you are 18.
+- You can register at 16 years of age or over (as the Electoral Register runs from 1st December to 30th November every year we need the dates of birth of persons just under 18 to make sure they are on the Register in time for them to vote).
+Although your name may appear on the Electoral Register before you are 18 you will not be allowed to vote until you are 18.

 - You must be a British, Irish, Commonwealth or European Union citizen